Vettabase/awesome-mariadb/README.md

 ## Related Awesome Lists

-- [Awesome MySQL](https://github.com/shlomi-noach/awesome-mysql) - Resources or MySQL and its variants.
+- [Awesome MySQL](https://github.com/shlomi-noach/awesome-mysql) - Resources for MySQL and its variants.
 Only includes resources that are open source and available without registration.
 Their quality requirements are stricter than ours.
 - [Awesome MySQL Performance](https://github.com/Releem/awesome-mysql-performance) - A curated list of awesome links related to MySQL / MariaDB / Percona Server configuration tuning for improved performance.
 - [Awesome Database](https://github.com/agarcialeon/awesome-database) - A categorized community-driven collection of amazingly awesome database resources.